Your future begins here

-Today more than 2,300 undergraduate and graduate students are enrolled across the three campuses and call LR home.
-For the past eight years, LR has experienced record enrollment, welcoming its largest ever incoming class for the 2016–2017 academic year.
+Today more than 2,600 undergraduate and graduate students are enrolled across the three campuses and call LR home.
+For the past nine years, LR has experienced record enrollment, welcoming its largest-ever incoming class for the 2016–2017 academic year.
 There are currently over 50 undergraduate majors and 29 graduate programs for students to choose from, and those numbers continue to grow as administrators explore new programs to meet the needs and interests of LR students.
-Recently added majors include Criminal Justice and Social Entrepreneurship, as well as graduate programs in Exercise Science, Occupational Therapy, Physician Assistant Studies, University Leadership, and Aviation.
+Recently added majors include Criminal Justice and Social Entrepreneurship, as well as graduate programs in Exercise Science, Occupational Therapy, Physician Assistant Studies, University Leadership, MBA in Non-profit Management, and MBA in Social Entrepreneurship.
 Additionally, LR offers programs for current students and alumni to pursue a master’s degree in a shorter period of time and at a more affordable expense.
 Bridges to Dreams provides the opportunity for undergraduates to seamlessly matriculate into graduate programs by beginning course work toward their master’s degree during their senior year.
 The Alumni Advantage program allows LR graduates to pursue a master’s degree or take graduate-level courses at a significantly discounted rate for most of its graduate programs.

 Though the University continues to grow, students enjoy small class sizes with a student-faculty ratio of 13:1.
 LR’s faculty are comprised of knowledgeable, experienced, highly qualified individuals who are passionate about teaching.
 The challenging academic course work is supported by experiential and service learning opportunities, including internships, mentor opportunities, work-study, and study abroad programs.
 Academic honor societies and organizations—such as the Lineberger Fellows and Broyhill Institute for Leadership—offer additional opportunities to challenge the intellectually gifted.